r-Techsupport/rTS_Wiki/docs/How-To/install-10.md

 ---
 layout: default
 title: Installing Windows 10
-excerpt: How to clean install Windows 10 using USB install media
 nav_exclude: false
+has_children: false
+parent: How To's
 search_exclude: false
-last_modified_date: 2022-06-14
+last_modified_date: 2022-06-15
 ---
 # Installing Windows 10
 **Warning**: All files on the drive you plan to install Windows to will be **deleted** if you follow this guide - this is intended.
 Please ensure you have an adequate [backup policy](https://rtech.support/books/backups) in place before proceeding if you have files of value.